-Please click here to register for the VIRTUAL event.
-The link required to attend will be emailed to registrants prior to the event.
+Click here to register for the VIRTUAL event.
+The link to attend will be emailed to attendees on the day of the event.

 This event includes a book signing.
 If you would like a signed book but can't attend in person, use the order comments field when you order below to request a signed copy and tell us to whom the book should be personalized.

 If you decide to attend and to purchase books, we ask that you purchase from Malaprop's.
 When you do this you make it possible for us to continue hosting author events and you keep more dollars in our community.
 You may also support our work by purchasing a gift card or making a donation of any amount below.
 Thank you!